There are plenty of things to do in Strathalbyn if you are looking for a short trip out of the city.

 This was the first of the Strathalbyn attractions that we found closed.
 The National Trust Heritage Museum is located in the old court buildings and police station.
 It has displays on all aspects of life in Strathalbyn since it was settled.

-Opening hours are Thursday, Saturday, Sunday from 1:30 to 4pm.
-Admission prices for adults are $6, concession/students $4, children $2
+Opening hours are Saturday, and Sunday from 1:30 to 4 pm.
+Admission prices for adults are $6, concession/students $4, and children $2

 Gilbert’s Motor Museum